Ben Slater

 Benjamin Thomas Slater (born 26 August 1991) is an English cricketer who plays for Nottinghamshire.
 Slater is a left-handed batsman who bowls right-arm off break.
-He was born at Chesterfield, Derbyshire.
+He was born in Chesterfield, Derbyshire.

 Slater was educated at Netherthorpe School, before studying Sport and Business Management at Leeds Metropolitan University.
 While attending the university, he was selected to play for Leeds/Bradford MCCU, making his first-class debut in the team's inaugural first-class match against Surrey at The Oval in 2012.
 He made a second first-class appearance for the team in that same season against Yorkshire at Headingley.
 He was also a member of Derbyshire's squad for the 2012 season.

 In April 2022, in the 2022 County Championship, Slater scored his maiden double century in first-class cricket, with an unbeaten 225 against Durham.

 Slater scored a List A career best 164 against Surrey on 4 August 2024.
 He was named Nottinghamshire One-Day Cup player of the year for the 2024 season and was rewarded with a new three-year contract in December that year.

+On 15 September 2026, Slater passed 10,000 first-class runs during Nottinghamshire's first innings of their County Championship match against Sussex at Hove.